macieszak/ldz-university-of-technology/README.md

 # ldz-university-of-technology
-Tasks and projects which I completed during my studies at Lodz University of Technology.
+This repository contains all the work, projects, and assignments I complete during my master's studies at Lodz University of Technology.
+It serves as a collection of my academic progress, showcasing various tasks, programming exercises, and materials related to my coursework.